richzli/frc-analytics/README.md

 2. In the GUI that pops up, put the year name in the text box labeled "Year:" and put the competition code in the text box labeled "Competition Code:".
 3. Click the "Get Data" button.
 4. If you are on a Windows computer, a file with the calculated OPRs and DPRS should open up.
 If not, you can find the compiled data in `./data/processed/`.
+5. Remember to use this program at least once everyone 6 months, otherwise your key may get revoked for inactivity.